-There is Guelaguetza, the month-long celebration of indigenous cultures in Oaxaca during the month of July, there is the Cervantino arts festival in picturesque Guanajuato, and the country goes crazy for Semana Santa too.
+There is Guelaguetza, the month-long celebration of indigenous cultures in Oaxaca during July, there is the Cervantino arts festival in picturesque Guanajuato, and the country goes crazy for Semana Santa too.

 But, in my opinion, the most fun celebration of them all (yes, fun even though it’s a national holiday centered around the concept of death) is Day of the Dead.

-These cute little candies came about because Mexico has always had huge reserves of sugar, but the people haven’t always been able to afford expensive decorations.
+These cute little candies came about because Mexico has always had vast reserves of sugar, but the people haven’t always been able to afford expensive decorations.

 And so, sugar art started to play a big part in Mexican festivals from the 18th century.

-I love a cemetery, but like, really.
-I encourage the feeling of being connected to my own mortality, and you’ll never feel that with greater force than at a party in a graveyard during Day of the Dead.
+I love a cemetery, but like.
+I encourage the feeling of being connected to my mortality, and you’ll never feel that with greater force than at a party in a graveyard during Day of the Dead.